deternan/Light-tools/README.md

-Each function was implemented by two language
+Each function was implemented by both programming languages

 1. Java
 2. Python